solita/solita.github.com/_posts/2015-04-24-ninja-berries.md

 I've marked the ones I attended to with a + sign.
 They were employee powered short talks or technical hands-ons.

-So, intra–company educational sessions can be freely attended to.
-There is a reserved amount of time for self studies too, for watching educational videos, [Coursera](https://www.coursera.org/) and so on.
-Thirdly, my employer buys external education and consulting in situations which require it.
+In addition to internal educational session, we have some other educational assets in place.
+There is a personally reserved amount of time for self studies, for watching educational videos, [Coursera](https://www.coursera.org/) and so on, and thirdly, we get external education and consulting in situations which require it.

-This is somewhat different from my earlier employers, and I confess that it agrees well with my personal interests (largely those of a developer).
+This is somewhat different from my earlier employers, and I confess that it agrees well with my personal interests (which are largely those of a developer).
 [Andrew Hunt and David Thomas](http://www.amazon.com/The-Pragmatic-Programmer-Journeyman-Master/dp/020161622X) list the following principles for managing your professional knowledge portfolio:

 > Invest regularly.